havenstadrp/documentatie/docs/guide/gebouwen/winkels.md

 This resource manages outfits and creating your character.
 Easily configurable by location in the config and features a minimalistic UI for users to understand.

-{% hint style="warning" %}
+!!! warning
     This resource does not manage replacement or add-on clothes!
 It only manages outfits if you want to learn more about replacement clothes in FiveM click [here](https://forum.cfx.re/t/how-to-streaming-new-hairstyles-for-characters-step-by-step-for-dummies/1048980).

 ## Preview